 3. Reflect on performance regularly

-Coach is a tool that gives you as an employee a lot of opportunity to get what you need to continually grow in your career.
+Coach is a tool that gives you as an employee a lot of opportunities to get what you need to continually grow in your career.
 Have you ever been in a situation where you’ve felt like you're stuck and don't know what you need to do to get promoted or achieve your goals?
 Thanks to Coach, you now have a dedicated tool to work with your leaders and get the coaching you need to rise up.

 There are three steps to the Coach evaluation process: